kaue/next-atlasboard/README.md

 # Release history

+## 1.1.1

+- Fix issue #133.
+Also removes calls to util.isArray, maintaing compatibility with 0.10.

 ## 1.1.0

 - New dashboards get started linked to the original dark theme instead of the new customised dark blue one.